It was 1992 and I was 13 years old when I decided to become a vegan after falling madly in love with Skipper… my childhood bunny.

 The world’s first vegan marshmallow was born: plush, creamy, scrumptious, and… completely gelatin-free.
 Boom.

-Sweet & Sara products are vegan, kosher, all natural, handmade and GMO free and can be found in health food stores, convenience stores, cafes, movie theaters and online shops, all over the US, as well as in Canada, Germany, and England, and they have also been featured by the Food Network, CNBC, and Martha Stewart Weddings magazine.
+Sweet & Sara products are vegan, kosher, all natural, handmade and GMO free and can be found in health food stores where you can find other products as a green energy drink and more.
+It sells also in convenience stores, cafes, movie theaters and online shops, all over the US, as well as in Canada, Germany, and England, and they have also been featured by the Food Network, CNBC, and Martha Stewart Weddings magazine.

 Who knew we’d make it to ten years?